mpermann/terraform-aws-munki-repo/README.md

 # change the following variables

 # prefix should be globally unique.
 Some characters seem to cause issues;
-# I'd recommend sticking with lower-case-letters and underscores
+# I'd recommend sticking with lower-case-letters, numbers, dots (.), and hyphens (-)
+# the prefix will be concatenated with the bucket name to provide an AWS globally unique name
-# Something like org_yourorg_munki might be a good prefix.
+# something like com.companyname might be a good prefix.
 variable "prefix" {
-  default = "you-better-change-me"
+  default = "com.companyname"
 }

 # you'd need to change this only if you have an existing bucket named